ericuni/dotfiles/env/README.md

 - joshuto: ranger-like terminal file manager in rust
 - procs: A modern replacement for ps written in rust

+brew service

+- `brew services run mysql`: Run the service formula without registering to launch at login (or boot)
+- `brew services start mysql`: Start the service formula immediately and register it to launch at login

 ### homebrew terminology
 [What does brew tap mean?](https://stackoverflow.com/questions/34408147/what-does-brew-tap-mean)